grow/grow/content/style/partials.md

 ## Reuse

 Partials can be easily reused across pages, making it easy to implement a modular design or design system.
-If several pages within your site all leverage the same or similar modules, the selective application and mixing and matching of partials make it possible to easily build a large, templatized site.
+If several pages all leverage the same or similar modules, the selective application and mixing and matching of partials make it possible to easily build a large, templatized site.